Design with Nature

 Nature is probably world's most effective designer.
 You will explore the ways in which nature can inspire (biomimicry) or even participate in design (biodesign).
 Understanding the basics of life sciences, applying biomimicry methods and using open source tools to implement your design are at the center of attention in this semester.

-The general objective of the minor is to train students to create solutions for a wide of range of challenges and to design products by taking inspiration from nature and/or by involving nature in the design of the product.
+The general objective of the minor is to train students to create solutions for a wide of range of challenges and to design products by learning about strategies and mechanisms from nature in order to implement these into the design of the product (design solution).
 This minor will enable students from different backgrounds to work within interdisciplinary teams of designers, scientist and engineers.

 More specifically, you will:

-- Learn to use tools/techniques to take inspiration from nature (biomimicry)
+1. Learn to use tools/techniques learned from nature (biomimicry)

-- Reflect on your role as an open innovator in the edge of design and personal biotechnology
+6. Reflect on your role as an open innovator in the edge of design and as a biomimicry designer (practitioner).